Reimagining the Future of Peace: The Power of Mediation and Restorative Justice

 Mediation has proven to be successful in the majority of cases.
 Since 2013 there have been approximately one million voluntary mediation cases in Turkey with agreement rates of 98%.
 For labor disputes, resolution rates have been at 60%.
 53% of commercial disputes have been resolved through mediation.
 Lastly, of the 100,000 consumer disputes that have gone through mediation since 2013, 56% have reached a satisfactory resolution.
 Dr. Biçak is thrilled with the results of mediation since its introduction in Turkey.

-Along with the Turkey’s adoption of mediation came strict requirements to gain the title of a mediator.
+Along with Turkey’s adoption of mediation came strict requirements to gain the title of a mediator.
 To become a mediator in Turkey, one must be a practicing lawyer for a minimum of five years and be a Turkish citizen.
 If one meets these requirements, they will participate in trainings and then will have to pass exams to prove that they will be an effective mediator.

 unsplash-image-5U_28ojjgms.jpg